 Haleakala National Park, Bike and Zip-Line Tour

-On this 10-hour tour, you’ll travel to the 10,023 foot Haleakala summit and reach the top by sunrise.
+Head to one of Hawaii’s National Parks and on this 10-hour tour, you’ll travel to the 10,023 foot Haleakala summit and reach the top by sunrise.
 This allows you to witness the spectacular sunrise from the top of the mountain!
 You’ll then bike down the slopes of the mountain, which is a thrilling experience!

 You’ll then stop for lunch which will be provided for you.
 You’ll choose your lunch before embarking on the zip-lining tour.